Should you happen to be in Argentina and would care to view the

 WINERY:

-The winery operation is certified organic, and actually consists of
+The winery operation is certified organic, and capacity consists of

 In 2007 they turned 1.15 million kilos of grapes into wine -- some from the extra vineyards